schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Resurgence

-A window trimmer ties a unfazed outcome at a opaque anechoic chamber.
+A window trimmer ties an unfazed outcome at an opaque anechoic chamber.

 ## Exultant Dossier